 Partnering With Other Investors

 Joint ventures match investors who have capital with those who have skills, time, or deal-finding ability.
-If you have no money but strong analytical skills and the time to source deals, find properties, and manage renovations, you bring real value to a partnership with someone who has capital but limited time.
+If you have no capital but strong analytical skills and time to source deals and manage renovations, you bring real value to a partner with capital but limited time.

 A common structure: Partner A provides the capital for acquisition and renovation.
 Partner B identifies the deal, manages the rehab, and handles the day-to-day work.
 Profits and equity are split 50/50 at refinance or sale.